pwm1991/looker-generator/README.md

 `make auth`

-You don't need a service key, but your personal account needs to be able to do fancy stuff in the project you want to generate views from.
+You don't need a service key, but your personal account needs `Service Usage Consumer` access in the project.

 ### Update your env file

 Create a `.env` file and fill in the relevant details.
 Use `.env.example` as a template.